TMiclot/MICLOT/User_Guide/__usage_calculate_free_energy.md

 It is also possible calculate the Coulomb force using a reaction field, or to calculate the LJ with a switching function.

 > [!CAUTION]
-> It is important to have atom names consistent with the force field used: AMBER or CHARMM.
+> It is important to have atom and residues names are consistent with the force field used: AMBER or CHARMM.
 > The command integrates a simple conversion of atom names between these two force fields, but it may not be sufficient.
 > Typically, an error due to atom names is:
 >